 But asthma is different, and can deteriorate to a highly reactive and constrictive airway situation, as well as status asthmaticus a life threatening medical emergency where the lungs lock up.
 Those with a history of asthma should be super-avoidant of allergy triggers as much as possible, and rely on your pharmaceutical inhaler and/or drugs should you feel asthma is developing.

-Now it’s your turn: Do you have an allergy relief tip that’s worked for you?
+Now it’s your turn: Do you have a tip for getting natural allergy relief?